Young people and Youth Groups

 - Run an Inter Faith Week Buddies scheme

 - Go on a guided walk and visit two or more different local places of worship

 - Hold an online art, music or poetry competition with an Inter Faith Week theme

-- Create an exhibition – online and/or physical – about different faiths and beliefs
+- Create an exhibition about different faiths and beliefs

 - Explore what part faith or belief has played in the lives of some of the key people in the history of your organisation – and its activity today.

-- Hold an online quiz with thematic rounds on topics such as ‘festivals’, ‘food’, ‘places of worship’
+- Hold a quiz with thematic rounds on topics such as ‘festivals’, ‘food’ or ‘places of worship’

-- Choose a movie with a religion/belief dimension and host a watch party and conversation afterwards
+- Show a movie with a religion/belief dimension and hold a conversation afterwards

 Connect: A youth inter faith action guide was published by the Inter Faith Network for the UK, which leads on Inter Faith Week, in 2018.
 The guide is packed with ideas for inter faith acitivities, information about how to plan, run and evaluate these, examples of the wide variety of creative and engaging ways that groups are already building good inter faith relations, and links to other sources of useful information.
 Many of the planning tips and information about dialogue activities will still be relevant for online activities this year.